Legal Marijuana Advocates Are Uneasy With Sessions' Stance

 That's because new U.S. Attorney General Jeff Sessions has been making tough comments about the drug, and there's a lot of uncertainty about how the Trump administration will enforce federal law.

-Over his 20 years in the U.S. Senate, Jeff Sessions made no secret of his disdain for marijuana, And in his new job as the nation's top federal law enforcement officer, his position on marijuana has not moderated.
+Over his 20 years in the U.S. Senate, Jeff Sessions made no secret of his disdain for marijuana.
+In his new job as the nation's top federal law enforcement officer, his position on marijuana has not moderated.

 As Sessions has said, "I'm definitely not a fan of expanded use of marijuana."